Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 You may want to revisit [Assessing Read Quality](https://cloud-span.github.io/03genomics/01-quality-control/index.html) or [Trimming and Filtering](https://cloud-span.github.io/03genomics/02-trimming/index.html) to remind yourself of key concepts.

+We have two different types of sequencing data (short-read Illumina sequence and long-read Nanopore sequence) available for this metagenome and will be using them both in a hybrid approach to assemble and analyse this metagenome.

+Because the two types of sequencing are different in length and quality, we need to use different programs for each of them that are built to handle the different strengths and weaknesses each technology provides.

 <br clear="left"/>

 > ## Reminder of the FASTQ format
 > See [Genomics - Assessing Read Quality](https://cloud-span.github.io/03genomics/01-quality-control/index.html) for a more in-depth reminder about the FASTQ format.
 >
-> In the [FASTQ file format](https://en.wikipedia.org/wiki/FASTQ_format), each ‘read’ (i.e. sequence) is described in four lines of information.
+> In the [FASTQ file format](https://en.wikipedia.org/wiki/FASTQ_format), each ‘read’ (i.e. sequence) is described in four lines of information:
 > 1. The first line always starts with an '@' followed by the sequence identifier (also called the header) and may contain other information about the read such as the length.
 > 2. The second line is the sequence of bases itself
 > 3. The third line is a separator line which starts with a ‘+’ and may repeat the information from line 1
 > 4. The fourth line is a string of characters representing the quality scores for each base {: .callout}

-We have two different types of sequencing data (short-read Illumina sequence and long-read Nanopore sequence) available for this metagenome and will be using them both in a hybrid approach to assemble and analyse this metagenome.

-Because the two types of sequencing are different in length and quality, we need to use different programs for each of them that are built to handle the different strengths and weaknesses each technology provides.

 ### Add Illumina FASTQC here

 ### Nanopore quality control

-Now we will be assessing the quality of the Nanopore raw reads.
+Now we will be assessing the quality of the Nanopore raw reads which are in the file  `~/cs_workshop/data/nano_fastq/ERR3152367_sub5.fastq`.

 As before, we can view the first complete read in one of the files from our dataset by using `head` to look at the first four lines.